No Trespass Policy

 Disclosure to Affected Parties

-In all cases, the aggrieved party will be notified of the decision of the board regarding their consideration of the appeal.
+In all cases, the aggrieved party will be notified of the decision of the board regarding their consideration of the appeal by email, mail, or an alternate method they may choose.
 If the original No-Trespass Notice is vacated or modified, the Library staff will be notified of the appeal decision.

 Reporting a Potential Violation of a No-Trespass Notice